 Keep in mind these are general tips.
 Talk to your doctor or dietitian about what’s best for you.

 Are There Other Types of Nutrition Therapy?

 Yes.
 There’s a mix of things you can do on your own and treatments your doctor may suggest.

 Elimination diet: You’ll remove foods from your diet one at a time to see which ones trigger symptoms.
 If you take one away, replace it with something that provides the same nutrients.

 Supplements: You may want to add vitamins and minerals to your diet to make sure you get all the nutrients you need.
 You could be short on calcium, vitamins, folic acid, iron, zinc, and omega-3 fatty acids.
 Talk to a doctor before you start them, though.
 It’s easy to take too many, which causes new problems.

-Enteral nutrition: If you don’t get enough nutrients from food, one option is enteral nutrition.
-This is a special blend of liquid food you can drink or can receive through a feeding tube.
-You may get some or all of your diet this way.
-Enteral nutrition is often helpful for children who may have stalled growth or late puberty because of Crohn’s.
+Enteral nutrition: If you don't get enough nutrients from food, one option is enteral nutrition.
+This type of feeding uses the GI tract to deliver a person's calorie requirements and can include a normal oral diet, liquid supplements, or the use of a feeding tube.
+Enteral nutrition is often helpful for children who may have stalled growth or late puberty because of Crohn's.

-Parenteral nutrition: This treatment can help when the other methods don’t work.
+Parenteral nutrition: This treatment can help when the gut doesn't work as well as needed for nutritional purposes.
 Liquid nutrients pass through a tube, or catheter, directly into your bloodstream.
 This skips your intestines and gives them a break, which can help ease symptoms.
 Your doctor might call it bowel rest.
 She may suggest parenteral nutrition if you have:

 - Severe flares